You can equalize the column heights within a Divi row by activating the feature in the row settings.

-When done correctly, equalizing column height will force all columns to assume the height of the tallest column in the row.
-All columns will have the same height, keeping their appearance uniform.
+This will force all columns to take on the same height as that of the tallest column in the row.

 How to equalize column heights in Divi?